 About GPPA Medical Scholars Program

 The GPPA Core Curriculum is comprised of four discussion courses, each carrying one credit hour.
-These courses complement the typical college preparation for entry into medical school to help students attain a critical understanding of the profession of medicine and its role in our society.
-Courses are designed and taught by medical school faculty.
-Class is limited to GPPA students only.
+These courses complement the typical college preparation for entry into medical school and are intended so that students attain a critical understanding of the profession of medicine and its role in our society.
+Courses are designed and taught by medical school faculty and are limited to GPPA students only.

 GPPA Medical Scholars Program Year 1